 Several RPA training organizations have popped up around the world, offering RPA courses and certifications.
-Whether you’re a recent graduate or just someone who wants to jumpstart a new career, it would pay to look into these.
-However, caveat emptor: some of these institutes are more credible than others, and their certification’s value varies widely.
-Choose a training organization that teaches hands-on proficiency in the best-selling RPA platforms, preferably one associated with a leading vendor, such as Automation Anywhere University.
+Whether you’re a recent graduate or just someone who wants to jump-start a new career, it would pay to look into these.
+However, caveat emptor: Some of these institutes are more credible than others, and their certification value varies widely.
+Choose a training organization that teaches hands-on proficiency in the best-selling RPA platforms, preferably one associated with a leading vendor, such as Automation Anywhere University (AAU).

 Of course, organizations are always looking for experience as well as skills when hiring.
 But since RPA is such a new field, most “experts” typically have less than five years of experience, increasing the chances of new entrants to land a job with basic RPA certifications.
 And the fact that someone took the initiative to seek out RPA training and certification on his or her own makes a good impression on potential employers.